Blake-Sam-Dom/ComputeEngineRandomGenerators/README.md

 ```
 sudo systemctl restart apache2
 ```
 Your random number generator on Compute Engine is now set up!
 To verify it's random enough, run the ```verify.sh``` file on your server instance.
+The two implementations are available at {YOUR PUBLIC IP}/python/ and {YOUR PUBLIC IP}/java/RandGen.shtml.